ahnielsen/qtools/README.md

   principle, this constitutes a major version update.
 However, it is surmised that the older implementation (in which a power spectrum was principally defined as a double-sided smoothed or unsmoothed function) was not used; therefore, this change is included in a minor version update.
+- New methods `qt.PowerSpectrum.moment` and `qt.PowerSpectrum.moments` for computation of spectral moments.

 Author
 ------